 Learn about massage, acupuncture and other services at the new George Wellbeing Center

-Are you looking forward to the new George Wellbeing Center at the Dayton Y?
-When it opens May 7, you’ll have access to some amazing new wellness services, including massage and acupuncture.
+The George Wellbeing Center at the Dayton Y is a great place to enjoy wellness services, including massage and acupuncture.

 If you’re new to these therapies, you may have questions about how they work.
 Sally St. John, George Wellbeing Center managing director provides some good-to-know details on each service.